lichenut/lichenut.github.io/index.md

 Dr. **Jiao Li** from Xi'an Shiyou University has been in our lab as a visiting scholar from September 2019 to August 2020.

-I'm lucky to work with our group members.
+[Research projects](/projects/) in our lab are sponsored by NSF, Louisiana BoRSF, and IUCRC CVDI IAB (CGI, CSL Behring).
+Many thanks to our sponsors!
+And it's always an enjoyable experience working with our group members from diverse backgrounds.

 # <i class="fa fa-seedling fa-fw"></i>&nbsp;News